 Almost everyone needs life insurance at some point in their lives.
 There has been significant debate about whether, if you can afford it, it is better to buy term and invest the difference or buy permanent insurance.
-In my view the answer is determined by simple facts and math.
+In my view, the answer is determined by simple facts and math.

 Buying vs. Renting

 When people ask me whether they should buy or rent their home the answer is normally “how long do you plan to live there?”.
 The term vs. permanent question is analogous to renting vs. buying.
 Renting makes sense if you plan to move or may be transferred in the next couple of years.
-Otherwise rents go up and you are building no equity.
+Otherwise, rents go up and you are building no equity.
 Once you purchase a home the price is fixed.
 While it is true that property taxes and insurance may go up, those costs are reflected in rents as well.
 If one knows when they are going to die, term insurance is perfect.
-Of course no one knows when they will reach room temperature.
+Of course, no one knows when they will reach room temperature.

 The question of which form of insurance is more expensive comes down to the time value of money.
 No one can say with any certainty the precise moment they will no longer need their life insurance.
-If their “term” is up and they still need coverage they may not have any.
+If their “term” is up and they still need the coverage they may not have any.
 Here is a fact: The vast majority of term policies never pay out.
 This is why the premiums are so low.
 The high lapse ratio should tell you something.
 Whole life is built for your whole life.
 The insurance company fully expects the policy to pay out and is priced accordingly.
 Having spent 31+ years as an insurance agent I have seen many instances where a client needed insurance longer than planned and beyond the point where their term policy had expired.
 Sometimes they had less in retirement than they expected.
-Other times they had business arrangements or loans that would leave their heirs with debt.
-Even if there is no economic need, insurance proceeds are tax free and can help pay some or all of the taxes that are deferred in 401k or IRA accounts.
+Other times they had business arrangements or loans that would leave their heirs in debt.
+Even if there is no economic need, insurance proceeds are tax-free and can help pay some or all of the taxes that are deferred in 401k or IRA accounts.
 The potential scenarios are many.
-If you are banking on not needing insurance on your life after age X, you may be in for a surprise and no options due to age or health.
+If you are banking on not needing insurance for your life after age X, you may be in for a surprise and have no options due to age or health.

 Invest the Difference Argument